← Back to 史記

 使使 西

 In the twenty-[six]th year, King Min of Qi desired to be the alliance leader and hated Chu's alliance with Qin.
 He then sent an envoy who delivered a letter to the Chu king, saying: 'I worry that Chu does not discern the honorable name.
-Now King Hui of Qin has died and King Wu is established.
+Now King Hui of Qin has died, and King Wu has been established.
 Zhang Yi has fled to Wei.
-Chu Li Ji and Gong Sun Yan are employed, but the state of Chu serves Qin.
-Indeed, Chu Li Ji is friendly with the state of Han, and Gong Sun Yan is friendly with the state of Wei; The state of Chu will certainly serve Qin.
+Chuli Ji and Gongsun Yan are employed, yet Chu serves Qin.
+Indeed, Chuli Ji is friendly with Han, and Gongsun Yan is friendly with Wei; The state of Chu will certainly serve Qin.
 The states of Han and Wei will fear and certainly seek to unite with Qin through these two people.
 Then the states of Yan and Zhao will also appropriately serve Qin.
-If four states contend to serve Qin, then Chu will become mere commanderies and counties.
+If the four states compete to serve Qin, then Chu will be reduced to commanderies and counties.
 Why does the king not combine strength with me to gather Han, Wei, Yan, and Zhao, form an alliance with them to honor the Zhou chamber, quell the troops and rest the people, and command the world?
 None will dare not to happily obey.
 Then the king's reputation will be complete.
 If the king leads the feudal lords in a united attack, he will certainly break Qin.
 If the king takes the lands of Wu Guan, Shu, and Han, privately enjoys Wu and Yue's wealth and monopolizes the Jiang and Hai profits, and if Han and Wei cede Shang Dang and approach Han Gu to the west, then Chu's strength will be a million.
-Moreover, the king was deceived by Zhang Yi, lost the land of Han Zhong, and his troops were worn at Lan Tian.
-The world none do not harbor anger on the king's behalf.
-Now you moreover desire to first serve Qin!
+Moreover, the king was deceived by Zhang Yi, lost the land of Hanzhong, and saw his troops defeated at Lantian.
+Everyone in the world harbors anger on the king's behalf.
+And now you desire to be the first to serve Qin!
 This is unacceptable!
 I wish the great king to carefully plan it.'

 82